Traffic Light Recognition Failures: Backup Systems Explained

 • Photodiode or dedicated optical: spoof sensors for fast detection of laser pulses.

-• Multi: sensor fusion so a spoof affecting only cameras does not drive decisions alone.
+• Multi-sensor fusion so that a spoof affecting only cameras does not drive decisions alone.

 • Multi: frame consistency checks and plausibility checks against mapped signal phases or V2X state.